 Camp Chef PG24 Grill/Smoker Review

-The PG24 from Camp Chef is not quite the star of the pellet smoker world as the Rec Tec just covered above, but it may be the best value dollar for dollar.
-It still requires a good investment, but not nearly so much as the Rec Tec and with a large number of top-tier features still packed into it.
+The PG24 from Camp Chef is not quite the star of the pellet smoker world as the Traeger options just covered above, but it may be the best value dollar for dollar.
+It still requires a good investment, not nearly so much as some other high-end products, but still has a large number of top-tier features packed into it.